magicsandbox-ai/magicsandbox/apps/Dev/README.md

 ### style (string) (default '@tailwind base; @tailwind components; @tailwind utilities;')

-Unlike when publishing to Magic Sandbox directly, magicsandbox.Develop provides a default value for `style`, assuming you're using Tailwind if you don't specify `style` or have a `styleFile`.
+Unlike when publishing to Magic Sandbox directly, magicsandbox.Dev provides a default value for `style`, assuming you're using Tailwind if you don't specify `style` or have a `styleFile`.

 ### styleFile (string) (default 'index.css')